andysalerno/andys.page/content/posts/rust_lifetime_fun.md

 * There is an input, which is a reference to a vector.
 Like all things, the vector has a lifetime.
 We label it `'a`.
 * There is an output, which is a reference to a Bar.
 That reference is only valid during `'a`.

+Rust will allow you to write that function without include any of the lifetime syntax.
+Why?
+Because of the analysis we did earlier.
+We *know* the only possible way the `&Bar` is valid is if it somehow comes from data owned by the vector of `Foo`s.
+The compiler also knows this.
+This is an **unambiguous** case, so no lifetime syntax is needed.

+But I hope by going through how the compiler is able to know this with certainty helped you strengthen your mental model, if just a little.

+## Part 2: Laying the bricks

 I told a little white lie earlier - I said:

 > Well, the only thing a function knows about is what you pass into it.